Music stand: Challenges

-With outdoor performances, users of music stands can face challenges due to wind blowing the pages of music off the stand or turning the pages.
-To address this, performers use metal clips or clothes pins to attach the music to the stand or lay a sheet of plexiglass over the music.
-While these methods prevent the music or pages from being blown by the wind, they make page turns more difficult.
-Also, users of lightweight folding stands may face challenges on windy days, as the opened pages of a music part may act like a sail and catch the wind, which can lead to the entire stand blowing over.
-Heavy-duty folding stands and professional stands are less likely to blow over due to their greater weight.
-In outdoor concerts where windy conditions are a problem, the most wind-resistant stand is a professional, non-folding stand with a heavy, weighted base.

 In opera, ballet and musical theater, the orchestra (or band in the case of musicals) often plays in an orchestra pit in front of and at a lower level than the main performance stage.
 For dramatic reasons, the stage may be darkened at times during the performance, and the house lights turned off.
-This darkness could pose challenges for the musicians who are reading parts or chord charts in the pit.
-In order to see, small stand lights are clipped onto the tops of stands.
-To avoid having the stand lights distract audience members, some have cloth "hoods" over the lights.
-Originally, stand lights were incandescent, requiring extension cords running throughout the pit and regular bulb changes.
-In the 2000s, as LED lights became more affordable, battery powered LED lights became widely used.
-LED lights do not need extension cords and the bulbs almost never need replacement.
-Stand lights do not clip as securely to thin folding stands as they do to the solid rack of a professional, non-folding stand.
+In order to see, small stand lights are clipped onto the tops of the stands and to avoid having the stand lights distract audience members, some have cloth "hoods" over the lights.
+Originally, stand lights were incandescent and mains supplied but in the 2000s, as LED lights became more affordable, battery powered LED lights became widely used.
 A Canadian viola player invented a stand with a built-in LED light, for dark performing settings.